 Is CBD safe?

-There have been a few reported side-effects, including fatigue, diarrhea, and loss of appetite.
+There have been a few reported side effects, including fatigue, diarrhea, and loss of appetite.
 Otherwise, CBD has been deemed relatively safe.
-Precautions should be made to avoid interactions if you are taking medications, or if pregnant/breast-feeding.
-It is important to always discuss the use of herbs and supplements with your healthcare provider.
+Precautions should be made to avoid interactions if you are taking medications, or if pregnant/breastfeeding.
+It is important to always discuss the use of CBD products with your healthcare provider.

 In health, Dr. Dylan Cutler, Ph.D.